India-EU – international trade in goods statistics

 EU and India in world trade in goods

-Figure 1 shows that the four largest exporters account for almost half of the world exports.
+Figure 1a shows that the four largest exporters account for almost half of the world exports.
 The largest is China (17 %) followed by the EU (16 %), the United States (12 %) and Japan (5 %).
 The same four also account for almost half of the world imports but in different order.
 Here the USA (18 %) leads, followed by the EU (15 %), China (12 %) and Japan (5 %).
-India is the 13th largest exporter, accounting for 2.1 % of world exports and the 9th largest importer accounting for 2.8 % for world imports.

 Figure 2 focuses on the evolution of trade in the EU and India over the period 2007-2016.
 India's exports grew more rapidly than those of the EU especially between 2009 and 2013 when they peaked at 138 % above their 2007 level.
 Between 2013 and 2014 EU exports remained at the same level while India's exports dropped somewhat.
 Growth of India's imports is very close to the growth of exports although in 2016 imports dropped somewhat.
 The cover ratio (exports divided by imports ) for India was 73 % in 2016, indicating a substantial trade in goods deficit.
 Since 2009 the EU's imports have been growing less quickly than exports, which resulted in a cover ratio of more than 100 % (in other words a trade surplus) since 2013.